-The Eastern oyster (Crassostrea virginica) is a keystone species in northeast Florida estuaries, including the Guana Tolomato Matanzas (GTM) Reserve.
-However, scientists, managers and oyster harvesters are concerned about the long-term persistence and viability of local populations.
-In the GTM Reserve, water quality issues are causing some areas to be closed for harvesting, which could be intensifying harvesting pressure in remaining open areas.
+The Eastern oyster (Crassostrea virginica) is a keystone species in northeast Florida estuaries.
+In addition to providing important ecosystem services, such as water filtration and shoreline protection, the oyster supports a valuable recreational and commercial fishery.
+In the Guana Tolomato Matanzas (GTM) National Estuarine Research Reserve, scientists, managers, and oyster harvesters are concerned about the long-term viability of oyster populations.
+Water quality issues have caused some areas to close to harvesting, potentially intensifying harvesting pressure on remaining open areas.
 Other factors, such as predation, disease, and increased salinity, can also slow growth or kill oysters.
-This complicated situation recently led stakeholders and reserve staff to establish the GTM Oyster Water Quality Task Force in order to identify causes and collaboratively address the region’s oyster challenges.
+This complicated situation led stakeholders and reserve staff to establish the Guana Tolomato Matanzas Oyster Water Quality Task Force and initiate new research efforts.

-This factsheet describes a 2018 Catalyst project that is building on this existing partnership by conducting a collaborative, scientific modeling investigation to improve oyster population sustainability and management at the GTM Reserve.
-This factsheet describes the project approach, anticipated benefits, anticipated outputs, and targeted end users.
+This project overview describes a 2018-2020 Catalyst project that is building on this existing partnership by conducting a collaborative, scientific modeling investigation to improve oyster population sustainability and management at the GTM Reserve.
+This project overview describes the project approach, key findings, products and outcomes of the work.